-- - a work contract not all types of work contracts give you the right to renew a permit: for example, with a 'contratto a chiamata' (on-call work) or with a contract for 'lavoro intermittente' you cannot obtain or renew a work permit. - modello UNILAV or, in case of domestic labour, the declaration of start of work made at INPS (national insurance institute). - ⇐ For permits for lavoro autonomo you must have: dichiarazione dei redditi (revenue statement) or other documents (latest balance, partita IVA autocertificata - self-declared VAT registration - and registration at camera di commercio).
+• a work contract - not all types of work contracts give you the right to renew a permit: for example, with a 'contratto a chiamata' (on-call work) or with a contract for 'lavoro intermittente' you cannot obtain or renew a work permit.

+• modello UNILAV or, in case of domestic labour, the declaration of start of work made at INPS (national insurance institute).

+• CUD, revenue statement (dichiarazione dei redditi) or payslips (buste paga)

+For permits for lavoro autonomo you must have: dichiarazione dei redditi (revenue statement) or other documents (latest balance, partita IVA autocertificata - self-declared VAT registration - and registration at camera di commercio).